chaoss/wg-evolution/focus-areas/code-development-process-quality/change-request-reviews.md

 # Change Request Reviews

-### This metric is a release candidate.
-To comment on this metric please see Issue # [437](https://github.com/chaoss/wg-evolution/issues/437).
-Following a comment period, this metric will be included in the next regular release.

 Question: To what extent are [change requests](https://chaoss.community/metric-change-requests/) put through a formal review process using platform features?

 ## Description